 Structure of the building

-The Synagogue of Cordoba is composed of several well differentiated parts.
+The Synagogue is composed of several well differentiated parts.
 The entrance gives access to a courtyard of just over 25 square meters.
 From the patio you enter the building through a lobby, where you can see a wooden ceiling.
 The lobby gives access through a wooden staircase to the women’s area, we also know there was a small pool for ablutions.

 Finally we go to the prayer room, where we can see a high ceiling with crafts.
 It is a room of about 40 square meters, with different plasterwork and Hebrew inscriptions on each of its walls.